-Following the decision to close schools and not go ahead with this summer's exams, the Department for Education (DfE), Ofqual and awarding organisations have been working together to consider how best to assess vocational and technical qualifications intended to be taken over summer 2020.
+Following the decision to close schools and not go ahead with this summer's exams, the Department for Education (DfE), Ofqual and awarding organisations have been working together to consider how best to assess vocational and technical qualifications in light of the coronavirus pandemic.

 The complexity of the landscape for vocational and technical qualifications means a single approach is not appropriate.
 NAHT is working with the DfE and Ofqual on the details of how this will work, and we will make sure concerns are raised and dealt with to the best of everyone's ability.

 Dame Glenys Stacey has written to the Secretary of State about the flexibility of approaches for assessing vocational and technical qualifications.

 The DfE publishes decisions on delays to 2021 summer exams

 On 12 October, the DfE announced a three-week delay to the summer exam series for general qualifications.
 They confirmed that students taking vocational and technical qualifications needed for progression will not receive the results later than their peers, which will now be Tuesday 24 August for A/AS levels and Friday 27 August for GCSEs.

 The DfE has stated that it is expected that for the majority of vocational and technical qualifications that are taken alongside or instead of GCSEs, AS and A levels, awarding organisations will look to align timetables with 2021 exams.

 Further information can be found here.
 NAHT will continue to engage with the DfE, Ofqual and awarding organisations about these arrangements.